 Early Intervention Program (EIP)

-The Early Intervention Program (EIP) is designed to serve students in grades K – 5 who are at risk of not reaching or maintaining academic grade level, as defined in the state Early Intervention Program Guidelines.
+The Early Intervention Program (EIP) is designed to serve students in grades K – 5 who are at risk of not reaching or maintaining academic grade level proficiency, as defined in the state Early Intervention Program Guidelines.
 The purpose of EIP is to help students reach grade level performance in the shortest possible time.

 - Delivery Models